appacademy/Module-2-Resources/week-5/d4-hash-tables-and-sets/notes/sets.md

 # Sets

-A set is an abstract data type that stores a collection of _unique_ values.
+A set is an abstract data type that stores a collection of _unique_, unordered values.
 The unique part is important as a set can have no duplicate values.

+Being unordered is also important.
+Items are inserted into the set based on the hash valued index.

 A big benefit of using a set is that it has a lookup time, using the set.has() method, of O(1)!